simoesusp/Processador-ICMC/README.md

 The proposed ICMC-Processor was designed to be simple, efficient, and easy to teach and understand.
 It was proposed as the main project for Computer Organization classes at the ICMC-University of Sao Paulo, in Sao Carlos, Sao Paulo state, Brazil.

-This project consists of four parts:
+This project consists of five parts:

 1-	FPGA processor design (Altera VHDL project for Cyclone II DE2-70 board)